Weekend Students Group Claim – University & 3rd Party Provider Misrepresentation

 -

-They knew or should have known — the Department of Education (DfE) warned universities in December 2025 about the definition of distance learning.
+They knew or should have known — the Department for Education (DfE) warned universities in December 2025 about the definition of distance learning.
 They ignored it or chose not to act.

 -

 They profited from us – the university and its third-party provider received full tuition fees (£9,250 per year) from Student Finance England (SFE).
-They broke no law by taking that money.
 But they left us with debt and no way to continue our studies.

 WHY IS THIS UNACCEPTABLE?

 This error is not a small mistake.
 Universities and their third-party providers are not uneducated individuals who misunderstood the law.
 They have legal teams.
-The Department of Education (DfE) warned them in December 2025 about the definition of "distance learning".
-They chose to ignore it or did nothing.
+The Department for Education (DfE) warned them in December 2025 about the definition of "distance learning".
+They chose to ignore it or do nothing.

 As a result: